Endless emails, emergency meetings, project plans, client kickoffs—deadlines and daily responsibilities can pull us into a storm of stress.

 Project managers Brett Harned and Sloan Miller could write a book on stress and self awareness—life as a PM is nonstop.
 From intense pressure and demands to taking work home, each experienced a moment of realization that something had to give.
-They began investigating relaxation techniques and were soon setting aside time each day to recenter and achieve some calm, as they told us during a recent interview about meditation and project management.
+They began investigating relaxation techniques and were soon setting aside time each day to recenter and achieve some calm.

 Sloan and Brett are also organizers with DPM Philly (a group of digital PMs in Philadelphia) and decided that an “intro to meditation” class for local professionals was long overdue.
 When they asked Resource Guru to sponsor, we were happy to help—we love project managers and project teams!